 If you'd like to take a look around an online course before enrolling, no problem.
 Log into the Blackboard online course system and select the Preview as Guest option.
 No special login is required.

-And of course, in addition to your instructor, you'll also have the support of our Distance Learning office, who can help you with any technical issues you may encounter as you study online.
+And of course, in addition to your instructor, you'll also have the support of our Online Learning office, who can help you with any technical issues you may encounter as you study online.

 Accessing Your Online Course